MsHax085/Cubic3D/README.md

 Cubic3D
 =======

-Cubic3D is a Java project inspired by the Minecraft random world generation.
+###### Cubic3D is a Java project inspired by the Minecraft random world generation.
 This project is written using LWJGL, TWL and the Slick library.
 Please read the updates below, latest on top.

 ---

 ![Update 07](http://richarddahlgren.net/res/cubic3d/Cubic3D_07.png)
+(Warning for low FPS!
+Rendered 1024 chunks (35 554 432 blocks) right upon start)

 ### Update 07